-Step 5 – Pour the mixture of water and yeast into the bottle.
+Step 5 – Finally, pour the mixture of water and yeast into the bottle.
 Watch carefully and observe what happens.

 Helpful Tip: You may need to gently swirl the bottle in order to get the items to completely combine.
 We had to do that for the 6% hydrogen peroxide.